Alexander961724/Attack-Simulation/README.md

 Upon execution of the file on Windows, a reverse shell connection was successfully established.
 ![PortScanImage](ConnectionEstablished.png)

-# 9️⃣ Active session exploration 🕵️
+# 9️⃣ SIEM logs 🕵️
-Meterpreter commands were used to explore the compromised system and check logs.
+System and check logs.